 Transparency and accountability are important principles to Imperial College Union, and are key to demonstrating our core value of Democracy.
 As such, minutes and papers of all Union Council and Board of Trustee meetings are openly available to our members whenever possible.

-Union Council is the paramount policy-making body of Imperial College Union, bringing together student leaders from across all of our activities.
+Union Council represents the voice of students to set the policy of Imperial College Union through bringing together student leaders from across all of our activities.
 In Union Council, our Officer Trustees come together with the leaders of our Constituent Unions, Academic & Wellbeing Representation Networks, Management Group Chairs and Liberation Teams, as well as elected Undergraduate and Postgraduate representatives of students from every faculty of Imperial College London.